liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 To provide more information to clients of the services API about the root cause of an error.
-This provides a more helpful error message to the end user, and allows for easier recovery, when possible.
+This provides a more helpful error message to the end-user, and allows for easier recovery, when possible.